Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script grants permission as: -rwxr-x-wx 1 for the hello file.

 11. 10-mirror_permissions Script
 This script mirros a permission to the olleh file.

+12. 11-directories_permissions Script
+This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.